Alpha-VLLM/LLaMA2-Accessory/docs/finetune.md

 ## Full-Parameter Fine-tuning

-### Single-turn instruction-tuning of LLaMA2-7B on alpaca
+### Single-turn instruction-tuning of LLaMA2-7B on Alpaca

 **Script:**